Kinetic-Blast/Random-Stuff/Discord Bot Shell/readme.md

 # Discord Shell Bot

 ## Description
-This script is a Discord bot designed to create a live interaction between a Discord server and a Bash shell.
-It allows users to send Bash commands as messages starting with a "$" symbol, and the bot will execute these commands in a subprocessed Bash shell.
-The bot then captures the standard output and error streams of the shell and sends the results back to the Discord channel as formatted messages.
+This script serves as a Discord bot designed to facilitate live interaction between a Discord server and a Bash shell.
+Users can initiate commands in Bash or Command Prompt format by prefixing them with a "$" symbol within their messages.
+The bot then executes these commands within a subprocessed shell, capturing both standard output and error streams.
+Results are formatted and relayed back to the Discord channel as messages.

 ## Features
-- Listens for messages in a Discord server.
+- Monitors messages within a Discord server.
-- Executes Bash commands provided by users starting with "$".
+- Executes Bash and Command Prompt commands initiated by users prefixed with "$".
-- Captures and formats the standard output and error from the Bash shell.
+- Captures and formats standard output and errors from the shell.
-- Sends the output back to the Discord channel for users to view.
+- Relays output back to the Discord channel for user viewing.
-- Provides a live interaction with a Bash shell via Discord.
+- Facilitates live interaction with a Bash shell via Discord.
+- Compatible with both Windows and Linux environments.

 ## Usage
 1. Invite the bot to your Discord server.